 Symptoms of a breast infection can start suddenly and may include:

-- one breast that is larger than the other due to abnormal swelling
+- abnormal swelling, leading to one breast becoming larger than the other

 - breast tenderness